Texas Longhorns football: Oklahoma

 In 2022, Texas shut out Oklahoma, beating them 49-0.
-This was the most dominant win by either side since 2003, and the first shut out since 2006.
+This was the most dominant win by either side since 2003, and the first shut out since 2004.

-Texas leads the all-time series 62–50–5 through the 2021 season.
-In 2023 Oklahoma will surpass Texas A&M as UT’s most played football rivalry game.
+Texas leads the all-time series 63–51–5 through the 2023 season.
+In 2023 Oklahoma surpassed Texas A&M as UT’s most played football rivalry game.

 Texas Tech

 The first meeting between the Texas Longhorns and Texas Tech Matadors (as the team was known until 1937) was in 1928, a 12–0 win for Texas.
 The teams only faced each other nine times before 1960 with Texas holding an 8–1 record over Tech at the time.
 From 1960 to 1995, both schools played annually as members of the Southwest Conference.
 Since 1996, both schools have played as members of the Big 12 Conference.
 In 1996, the Texas Tech University System was established and the system's first chancellor, John T. Montford, a former member of the Texas State Senate, started the exchange of a traveling trophy between the two universities called the Chancellor's Spurs.
 The spurs are gold and silver and engraved with Texas Tech's Double T and Texas' interlocking UT logo and were first awarded to Texas after a 38–32 victory over the Red Raiders in Lubbock.

-Texas leads the all-time series 54–17 through the 2021 season.
+Texas leads the all-time series 54–18 through the 2023 season.

 Arkansas

 Old Southwest Conference rivals, Texas and Arkansas first met in 1894, a 54–0 win by Texas.
 In the days of the Southwest Conference, the game between the two schools usually decided which team would win the conference championship.
 Overall, Texas won the game about 71% of the time, which led to an incredibly fierce and intense rivalry.
 The two programs have met 79 times and have had many big games.
 The meeting in 1969 is the true Game of the Century commemorating the 100th year of college football, which led to the Longhorns' 1969 national championship.
 This game, which is commonly known as "Dixie's Last Stand" and The Big Shootout, still does not sit well with Razorback fans to this day.
 The game saw Arkansas lead throughout only to have Texas come from behind and win in the final minutes, 15–14.
 The game also saw former President Richard Nixon attend the game and crown the Longhorns the National Champion in the locker room.
 The Texas-Arkansas game has not been played annually since Arkansas's departure from the Southwest Conference to the Southeastern Conference in 1991.
 However, many Longhorn and Razorback fans still consider this matchup an important rivalry.
 Texas and Arkansas played in September 2008, with Texas winning, 52–10.
 Texas and Arkansas also played in the 2014 Texas Bowl, which Arkansas won, 31–7.
 Texas and Arkansas played in the 2021 regular season, with Arkansas winning by a score of 40-21.

-Texas leads the series 56–23 through the 2021 season.
+Texas leads the series 57–23 through the 2024 season.